CodeHalwell/Useful_Scripts/README.md

 ### General Purpose Scripts

-In the general directory, you'll find templates for everyday programming tasks that can help you automate workflows, process data, and more.
+In the `general` directory, you'll find templates for everyday programming tasks that can help you automate workflows, process data, and more.
 Examples include:

 * CSV file manipulation
 * Web scraping
 * Batch renaming of files
+* Utility helpers for setting random seeds, downloading files and timing code
+* Common DataFrame operations and visualisation helpers

 ### Machine Learning Templates
 The machine_learning directory offers templates for various components of machine learning projects, including: